 Have you been laid off and as an employee and had a poor experience?
-Most employees, including myself have been laid off, and if you had a bad experience you are not alone.
+Most employees, including myself, have been laid off, and if you had a bad experience you are not alone.
 I just received an email from a reader that had a bad experience while being laid off and is the trigger for this post.
 I have been both laid off and the one responsible for laying employees off, so I feel I have a unique perspective and a few personal theories.
 I thought this perspective might be helpful to some readers.

 As I mentioned in my last post, I was “laid off” about a month ago after our company was acquired.
 Right now I have the fortune of taking a month off to go fishing.
 Standing in a river for 8 hours a day can have a very introspective effect on a guy and a retrospective was in order.

 If you have been laid off, it sucked.
 Being let go after 5, 10, or 20 years of working for the man or a company you love has the potential to make it all feel like it was all a waste of time.
 Being hired and let go after 3 months can be just as painful.
-You are excited for the new career and emotionally invested.
+You are excited about the new career and emotionally invested.
 Both instances are events we never forget.
 A few potential situations below:

 - Did you feel like you were treated with little or no respect?